Institutional Diplomas (DE)

 101h4

-E6 Evaluate, self-assess, and communicate to exchange ideas in a multidisciplinary setting and with all social actors involved in physical activity
+E6 Assess, self-assess, and communicate to facilitate collaboration within a multidisciplinary setting and with all stakeholders in the field of physical activity

-E7 Refine your career plans based on context, find your place within an organization in order to adapt and take initiative, and respect ethical and professional principles, safety practices, and environmental responsibility.
+E7 Refine one’s career plan based on the specific context, find one’s place within an organization in order to adapt and take initiative, and adhere to ethical and professional standards, safety protocols, and environmental responsibility.

 12